Sophie Turner Shows Off Post-Baby Body During Walk With Joe Jonas

 The two were spotted out and about in Los Angeles on Wednesday, taking a stroll with their newborn baby, daughter Willa.

-Turner looked amazing just two months after giving birth in a graphic T-shirt, black leggings, combat boots and crystal sunglasses from Marc Jacobs by Safilo Group, in photos obtained by the Daily Mail.
+Turner looked amazing just two months after giving birth in a graphic T-shirt, black leggings, combat boots and crystal sunglasses from Marc Jacobs by Safilo Group.
 Jonas, meanwhile, opted for a yellow flannel, black jeans and Converse kicks, sporting a bright pink 'do.

 Jonas, 31, and Turner, 24, welcomed daughter Willa on July 22.
 A source told ET that the couple's bond has been stronger than ever since the arrival of their baby girl.